Predicting co-segregation in alloys with solute-solute interactions: Discussion

 These results demonstrate that site competition is an important factor influencing co-segregation behavior, however, it alone is insufficient to determine whether different solute species will co-segregate.
-In contrast, heteroatomic interactions play a more critical role in governing co-segregation behavior in multicomponent alloys.
-Overall, these findings suggest that the extended DS segregation framework remains robust across diverse base alloy systems, underscoring its general applicability and strong predictive capability for complex co-segregation phenomena in multicomponent alloys.
+In contrast, heteroatomic interactions play a more critical role in governing co-segregation behavior in host-rich alloys.
+Overall, these findings suggest that the extended DS segregation framework remains robust across diverse base alloy systems, underscoring its general applicability and strong predictive capability for complex co-segregation phenomena in alloys with multiple solute species.